akeneo/pim-community-dev/internal_doc/frontend/package-setup.md

    >   resource: "@AcmeEnterpriseAppBundle/Resources/config/routing.yml"
    > ```

-   The route will be accessible under the following url: `http://localhost:8080/#/acme`
+   The route will be accessible under the following URL: `http://localhost:8080/#/acme`

 1. Create the controller that will render the page with your React component